 Also: Check out the Windows-optimized browser based on Firefox: Pale Moon.
 Pale Moon works with many Firefox extensions and comes with 64-bit versions.

 For those of you using a horrible, malware-like BitTorrent client, there is hope.
 Check out the open-source qBittorrent.
 Unlike the cross-platform BitTorrent client Deluge, it receives regular updates.
 On top of that, qBittorrent is more fully featured and includes all the extras of its competitors, without the crazy malware infections.

-The latest version of Windows comes with a ridiculous number of preinstalled apps — many of which offer dubious utility.
-For those interested in removing them, we’ve written an excellent guide to debloating Windows 10.
+The latest version of Windows comes with a ridiculous number of preinstalled apps—not all are useful.
+Remove them with this excellent guide on debloating Windows 10.

-To perform an in-place upgrade, perform the following actions:
+To perform an in-place repair, perform the following actions:

 The computer then downloads a copy of Windows 10, which can take several hours.
 After it finishes, the Media Creation Tool reinstalls Windows 10 on top of itself.
-If your systems has been crippled by malware, or through some other kind of damage to the core OS files, an in-place repair can patch up the damage, restoring your computer’s performance to like-new levels.
+If your system has been crippled by malware, or through some other kind of damage to the core OS files, an in-place repair can patch Windows 10, restoring it to a fresher state.

 For more information on the process, here’s a video:

 Unfortunately, an in-place upgrade replaces or restores all of Windows 10’s baked-in bloatware (if you removed them).
 Fortunately, a few apps make debloating Windows easier than ever.
 My favorite of these is Windows 10 Default App Remover 1.2.